 In most cases, blockchain's consumers are the easiest targets.
 McAfee's team broke blockchain threats into four groups: phishing, malware, implementation exploits, and tech vulnerabilities.
 Hence, this is a warning sign that banks and financial orgnaisations would need to approach the implementation of this technology with caution.

 Success of integrating blockchain: a balancing act?

 In order to fully benefit from the opportunities that blockchain can bring, banks would need to balance out the benefits against evolving risks.
 This includes the appropriate due diligence in adhering to regulations.
 Made aware of both benefits and risks, decision-makers would then be able to make conscious choices to better position their credit operations with the use of this technology, while keeping their organisation's strategy in mind.
 Have your organisation implemented the use of blockchain technologies?
 If yes, what are some of the challenges you faced?

-If you’d like to learn more about the rave on blockchain, or if your organisation is looking to on-board specialists within this sector, be sure to connect with us via the form below.
+If you’d like to learn more about the rave on blockchain, or if your organisation is looking to on-board specialists within this sector, be sure to contact us.
 Alternatively, check out our LinkedIn page for regular updates.